eclipse/epsilon-website/mkdocs/docs/faq.md

 To get notified when a new version of Epsilon becomes available you can configure Eclipse to check for updates automatically by going to `Window->Preferences->Install/Update/Automatic Updates` and checking the "Automatically find new updates and notify me" option.

-## Can I use Epsilon in a non-Eclipse-based standalone Java application? {#epsilon-standalone}
+## Can I use Epsilon in a non-Eclipse-based standalone Java application?

 Yes.
 There are several examples of doing just that in the [examples/org.eclipse.epsilon.examples.standalone](https://git.eclipse.org/c/epsilon/org.eclipse.epsilon.git/tree/examples/org.eclipse.epsilon.examples.standalone/src/org/eclipse/epsilon/examples/standalone) project in the Git repository.
-Just grab a standalone JAR from the [downloads page](../download).
+Just grab your JARs through [Maven Central](../download).

-## How does Epsilon compare to the OMG family of languages? {#epsilon-omg}
+## How does Epsilon compare to the OMG family of languages?

 There are two main differences: